jkkersey/Mumbai-Mapping-Data/README.md

 # Mumbai-Mapping-Data

-This data was downloaded from https://github.com/datameet/Municipal_Spatial_Data/tree/master/Mumbai.
-It is licensed under the same license as the source data.
+The dataset is created by the Pune chapter of the DataMeet Trust, Bangalore, India.
+It is available at https://github.com/datameet/Municipal_Spatial_Data/tree/master/Mumbai.
+This data is shared under Creative Commons Attribution-ShareAlike 2.5 India license.